Why doesn't Germany supply Ukraine with heavy weapons?

 According to the Treaty on Conventional Armed Forces in Europe, the term “heavy weapon” applies to all tanks and armored vehicles, as well as artillery of 100 millimeters or more, and aircraft and helicopters.

 According to Carlo Masala, professor of defense and security at the University of the Bundeswehr (German Armed Forces), based in Munich, Scholz is, on the one hand, sending the message to Russians that the country is still holding back on heavy weapons.
-On the other hand, it is also a signal to his domestic audience and his centre-left Social Democratic Party (SPD).
+On the other hand, it is also a signal to his domestic audience and his centre-left SPD (Social Democratic Party).

 “It is an issue that is now being debated by various groups in the SPD, and he needs them in Parliament.
-He needs all these people who don’t want to hand over heavy weapons, thinking that this will escalate the conflict and that Germany would become a target for Russian activities,” explains Masala.
+He needs all these people who don’t want to hand over heavy weapons, thinking that this will escalate the conflict and that Germany would become a target of Russian activities.”explains Masala.

-This is a justifiable caveat, but difficult to reconcile with Ukrainian MP Lesia Vasylenko’s tweet on Tuesday announcing that several Western countries, including the US, UK and Netherlands, were delivering large amounts of heavy weaponry.
+This is a justifiable reservation, but difficult to reconcile with the tweet by the Ukrainian deputy Lesia Vasylenko, on Tuesday (Apr 19), announcing that several Western countries, including the USA, the United Kingdom and the Netherlands, were delivering large amounts of heavy weaponry.

 The Czech Republic is also said to have committed to sending dozens of Soviet-made T-72 tanks and BMP-1 infantry vehicles.
-In mid-April, the US announced that it would quickly supply 11 Russian-produced Mi-17 helicopters, 200 M113 armored personnel carriers and 90 155-millimeter howitzers (long-range howitzers) with 40,000 shells.
+In mid-April, the US announced that it would rapidly supply 11 Russian-produced Mi-17 helicopters, 200 M113 armored personnel carriers, and 90 155-millimeter howitzers (long-range howitzers) with 40,000 shells.

 “The Bundeswehr has reached its limit”

-According to Scholz, it would not be possible to send more military support to Ukraine because Germany would be unable to fulfill its national and NATO obligations: “Here, we have to recognize that the options we have are reaching their limits,” he declared on Tuesday. market.
+According to Scholz, it would not be possible to send further military support to Ukraine because Germany would be unable to fulfill its national and NATO obligations: “Here, we have to recognize that the options we have are reaching their limits“declared.

 The Bundeswehr claims to need its heavy weapons to guarantee national defense obligations and the defense alliance.
 This would apply, for example, to the self-propelled howitzer 2000 or to the Marder combat vehicles.

 The Marder system includes guided missiles, handguns and ammunition, requiring intensive training.
-While this process could be abbreviated, “it is still a matter of weeks, and the equipment has to be prepared,” Major General Markus Laubenthal, deputy inspector general of the Bundeswehr, told public broadcaster ZDF on Wednesday.
+Although this process can be shortened, “it is still a matter of weeks, and the equipment has to be prepared”said on Wednesday (20.Apr.2022) Major General Markus Laubenthal, deputy inspector general of the Bundeswehr, to public broadcaster ZDF.

-He responded to the Ukrainian ambassador to Germany, Andriy Melnyk, one of the most staunch critics of Berlin’s stance: “The claim that the Bundeswehr cannot provide Ukraine with anything is not understandable,” the diplomat recently accused.
+He responded thus to the Ukrainian ambassador to Germany, Andriy Melnyk, one of the most staunch critics of the Berlin stance: “The claim that the Bundeswehr cannot provide Ukraine with anything is not understandable”recently accused the diplomat.

-Defense expert Masala agrees that this is a mere government pretext, because “if the defense of NATO territory needs, say, 20 German tanks, we shouldn’t even try to defend it, because it would be disastrous”.
+Defense expert Masala agrees that this is a mere pretext of the government, because, “If the defense of NATO territory needs, say, 20 German tanks, we shouldn’t even try to defend it, as it would be disastrous.“.

 “Available weapons are not of immediate use to Ukraine”